zouox/ansible_k8s/README.md

 Supported distributions:

-- Debian 11
+- Debian 12
 - RHEL Family 8+ (Almalinux, Rocky Linux, ...)

 Supported architecture:

 - x64

+This role automates the setup of Kubernetes with integration of essential components such as an ingress controller (Traefik or Nginx), a storage class (local or NFS), and a Virtual IP (kube-vip) for high availability and load balancing.

+> ⚠️ All issues must be created on the [project main repository](https://gitlab.com/zouox-projects/ansible/zouox.ansible_k8s).

 ## Requirements

-All managed nodes in inventory must have:

-- Root access (or a user that can sudo)
+- Root access (or a user that can sudo) on all managed nodes in inventory

 - The kubernetes.core modules collection must be installed on the Ansible controller :